muze-nl/jsontag/README.md

-# TSON: Typed JSON
+# JSONTag: Tagged JSON

 JSON has won the battle for universal data interchange format.
 There are still some holdouts using XML or SOAP, but if you start a new online API today, the default is JSON.
 Even the linked data proponents have made a JSON version, called JSON-LD.

 However, JSON has a problem.
 It is too restricted.
 There are too few basic data types.
 This means that if you do need to specify a specific data type, like `Date`, you must go out of your way to either define a JSON Schema, or, another external definition, like JSON-LD does.
 This leads to unnecessary complexity.

-Instead of creating another Something-in-JSON format, TSON enhances the JSON format with additional type information inline.
-Every JSON file is valid TSON.
-Every TSON file can be easily stripped of type information to get valid JSON.
+Instead of creating another Something-in-JSON format, JSONTag enhances the JSON format with additional type information inline.
+Every JSON file is valid JSONTag.
+Every JSONTag file can be easily stripped of type information to get valid JSON.

-TSON looks like this:
+JSONTag looks like this:
 ```
 <object class="Person">{
 	"name": "John",